Yellow perch

-The yellow perch (Perca flavescens), commonly referred to as perch, striped perch, American perch or preacher is a freshwater perciform fish native to much of North America.
-The yellow perch was described in 1814 by Samuel Latham Mitchill from New York.
-It is closely related, and morphologically similar to the European perch (Perca fluviatilis); and is sometimes considered a subspecies of its European counterpart.
+The yellow perch (Perca flavescens), commonly referred to as perch, striped perch, American perch or preacher is a freshwater ray-finned fish from the perch family Percidae, native to much of central North America, particularly the Great Lakes–St. Lawrence River basin and the Upper Mississippi River catchment (which connects to the former via canals).
+It was first described in 1814 by Samuel Latham Mitchill from New York, and is closely related and morphologically similar to the European perch (Perca fluviatilis), and is sometimes considered a subspecies of its European counterpart.

-Latitudinal variability in age, growth rates, and size have been observed among populations of yellow perch, likely resulting from differences in day length and annual water temperatures.
-In many populations, yellow perch often live 9 to 10 years, with adults generally ranging 4–10 in in length.

-The world record for a yellow by weight is 4 lb 3 oz, and was caught in May 1865 in Bordentown, New Jersey, by Dr. C. Abbot.
-It is the longest-standing record for a freshwater fish in North America.